noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - abcd

-### Storage

-- Data used by applications on AWS are stored using AWS storage services

-#### Network Attached Storage (NAS)

-- connects to a shared storage device across the entire network
-- usually kept in a data center and provides file-level access
-- in AWS
-  - EFS
-  - FSx

-#### Storage Area Network (SAN)

-- adds block-level access
-- in AWS
-  - Elastic Block Store

 ## Storage

 - AWS absorbs and manages the extra capacity requirements but you still need to account for them